Sean Walker (ice hockey): Professional

+Los Angeles Kings

 Walker made the Reign's 2017–18 opening night roster out of training camp.
 He scored his first professional point in a 7–4 loss to the Cleveland Monsters on October 27, 2017.
 Walker ended the season having played in 64 regular season games for the Reign and collecting 28 points.

-Walker signed a two-year, entry level contract with the Los Angeles Kings on July 3, 2018 after playing one season in the AHL.
+Walker signed a two-year, entry-level contract with the Los Angeles Kings on July 3, 2018, after playing one season in the AHL.
 Walker began the 2018–19 season with the Reign after being cut from training camp.
-After playing in seven games for the Reign, and collecting six points, Walker was recalled from the Reign to the NHL on October 22, 2018.
-He made his NHL debut on October 23 against the Dallas Stars and recorded his first NHL point in his debut with an assist on Tyler Toffoli's second period goal.
+After playing in seven games for the Reign, and collecting six points, Walker was recalled from the Reign to the NHL on October 22.
+He made his NHL debut on October 23, against the Dallas Stars, and recorded his first NHL point in his debut with an assist on Tyler Toffoli's second period goal.
 After playing in three games, Walker and teammate Austin Wagner were re-assigned to the AHL.
-Walker was recalled to the NHL on December 21, and scored his first career NHL goal on December 31 against the Colorado Avalanche.
-He scored in the first period to help the Kings take the lead but the goal was called back due to goalie interference.
+Walker was recalled to the NHL on December 21, and scored his first career NHL goal on December 31, against the Colorado Avalanche.
+He scored in the first period to help the Kings take the lead but the goal was called back due to goaltender interference.
 Walker scored again later that game in the second period, and the goal was upheld.
 The Kings won the game 3–2 in overtime.
 On January 3, 2019, while playing with the Kings, Walker was selected to the Pacific Division All-Stars for the 2019 American Hockey League All-Star Classic.

 Walker participated in the Kings training camp and made their 2019–20 opening night roster.
 He skated in 70 games for the club, scoring 24 points as the Kings failed to make the 2020 Stanley Cup playoffs.
 On September 11, 2020, the Kings signed Walker to a four-year, $10.6 million contract extension.